« on: December 28, 2019, 09:44 AM »

 - The ability to search for a found item online.

-- Some sort of ignore function for search folders (suggested by mouser).
+- Some sort of ignore function for search folders (suggested by mouser and Darthagnon).

 See screenshot on GitHub.

 Extract the zip-file to a new folder.
-The application will save its settings file there.
+The application will save its settings in a subfolder named 'Data'.

 Using the application